Expert Guide on How to Keep Birds Away from Your Home & Garden

 As you can imagine, this limits what you can do about a bird problem.

-Pigeons and crows are recognised as pests, but to trap or hunt them requires a licence.
-This is why preventing bird problems is so important because once a problem starts, there isn't much you can legally do about it.
+Some species, such as feral pigeons and certain crows, are recognised as pests, but controlling them is tightly regulated and generally requires acting under a licence.
+This is exactly why preventing bird problems is so important — once a problem starts, there's very little you can legally do about it.

-Scaring birds away from your property is legal as long as they are not actively nesting at the time.
-It's also legal to deny them access to nesting areas, so long as you do it outside of the nesting season in the spring.
+Scaring birds away from your property is legal, as long as they are not actively nesting at the time.
+It's also legal to deny them access to nesting areas — so long as you do it outside the nesting season in spring and summer.

 Preventing Birds from Nesting and Roosting on Your Property